 A junction comes shortly thereafter.
 To the left, a spur ascends 90 feet up a short butte.
 Follow the cairns as the path drops just below the rim of the butte to visit a granary at the top of the northern slope.
 Wrap around the butte as the track circles back to the main trail, forming a half-mile addition.

-There is 250 feet of elevation gain alone this 1.3 to 1.8 mile-hike.
+This 1.3 to 1.8 mile-hike has 250 feet of elevation change.
 The varied trail makes Aztec Butte one of the more rewarding hikes in the Island in the Sky.
 For a nearby hike with a more gradual ascent, take a trek up Whale Rock.

 To get to the trailhead: From the Island in the Sky Visitor Center, drive south for 6.5 miles.
 After passing the Mesa Arch turnoff, turn right onto Upheaval Dome Road and drive 0.8 miles to the parking area for Aztec Butte on the right side of the road.